stackofbears/arilus/README.md

 very user-friendly to boot.
 If you want to figure out what's going on, sadly, you'll have to read the source code.

-TODO: include a full example program in the language
+TODO: include a full example program

 # How to try it